Joe Beimel: Minnesota Twins

 Beimel was subsequently signed as a free agent by the Minnesota Twins on April 11, 2004.
-He spent the bulk of the season with Minnesota's Class-AAA Minor League affiliate in Rochester, where he had a mediocre season (2-4, 6.97, in 49 appearances).
+He spent the bulk of the season with Minnesota's Triple-A affiliate, the Rochester Red Wings, where he had a mediocre season (2-4, 6.97, in 49 appearances).
 Beimel made just three relief appearances for the Twins as a September call-up and then was released after the season.

 Tampa Bay Devil Rays

-Beimel was signed as a free agent by the Tampa Bay Devil Rays on November 5, 2004, and spent most of the 2005 season with their AAA team the Durham Bulls, going 1–2 with a 3.93 ERA in 48 games.
-He made several trips to the big leagues to pitch for the Devil Rays during the season, making seven appearances with an era of 3.27.
+Beimel was signed as a free agent by the Tampa Bay Devil Rays on November 5, 2004, and spent most of the 2005 season with their Triple-A affiliate, the Durham Bulls, going 1–2 with a 3.93 ERA in 48 games.
+He made several trips to the big leagues to pitch for the Devil Rays during the season, making seven appearances with an ERA of 3.27.